jmce22/pands-project/README.md

 ## Summary

 Even though they are members of the same Iris family, each Iris species tested has distinct trait measurements on average and so the dataset as a whole should be seen as three separate datasets.
 Setosa especially seems distinct from the other two species.

 The Iris data set is a brilliant place to start for somebody who is learning how to analyse a dataset using python for the first time.
 It is intuitively easy to understand, and because so many people have analysed it before, there are many resources available online to help beginners learn how to analyse it for themselves.

 The inclusion of numerical and string data within the dataset gives us a chance to work with both data types.
-The need to analyse each variety seperately, allows the user to practice separating the data into subgroups according to the contents of the 'variety' column.
-The variability of the statistics gives the student something to work with and it is an intuitively easy dataset to understand.
-It is a good sized dataset to produce informative scatterplots and histograms.
+The task of analysing each variety of Iris seperately, allows the user to practice separating the data into subgroups according to the contents of the 'variety' column.

+The variability of the dataset gives the student some interesting material to work with.
+It is a good datset on which practice generating summary statistics, and the statistics for the group overall can be compared with the results for the individual species.

+It is a good-sized dataset to practice producing informative scatterplots and histograms, and testing out the many adjustments and enhancements which can be made to such plots.

 This concludes my project for the Programming and Scripting module.
 I found the module to be a steep learning curve but I am glad that I persisted with it.
-I have greater confidence in my abilities now to research solutions to a programming assignment or task, and to write up a readme file outlining the work I have completed.
+I have greater confidence in my abilities now to research solutions to a programming assignment or task, and to write up a README file outlining the work I have completed.
 Once I got the hang of creating histograms and plots, I enjoyed experimenting with enhancing the appearance of them.
-I will definitely use these data analysis tools for my own purposes in future, for work and personal use, and I look forward to contuining to improve my knowledge and skills.
+I will definitely use these data analysis tools in future, for work and personal use, and I look forward to continuing to improve my knowledge and skills.

 &nbsp;

 ## References
+(using APA reference style)

 **Background:**